spacechase0/StardewValleyMods/BetterMeteorites/docs/README.md

 3. Run the game using SMAPI.

 ## Use
-Just break meteorites and they'll drop new items.
+Just break meteorites and they'll drop many more items.

 ## Compatibility
 Compatible with Stardew Valley 1.5+ on Linux/macOS/Windows, both single-player and multiplayer.